dannyaudian/Car-Workshop/docs/work_order_documentation.md

 3. **Financial Accuracy**:
    - Verify all prices and amounts
    - Include all external expenses with proper documentation

+4. **Service Packages**:
+   - Use standard service packages whenever possible for consistency
+   - Add notes to standard packages rather than modifying their core details

 ### When Processing Work Orders